weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ##Multiple Updates
 (Availability, Restrictions, Inventory)

-The Channel partner can combine multiple updates of availability, restrictions and inventory in the same request, for different room and rates, specifying each section with a <b>different LocatorID</b>s.
+The ChannelManager partner can combine multiple updates of availability, restrictions and inventory in the same request, for different room and rates, specifying each section with a <b>different LocatorID</b>s.
 <br>
 <aside class="warning">We highly recommend to use multiple updates only for short periods in order to avoid service disruptions.
 Weekendesk reserves the right of restricting the number of requests per minute if noticed a high usage of this type of request</aside>